flexxui/flexx/docs/ui/index.rst

 ----------------------

-The ui module provides a GUI toolkit based on web technology with a Pythonic API, making use of the reactive programming paradigm, and PyScript to easily define code to run on the client.
+The ui module provides a GUI toolkit based on web technology with a Pythonic API, a powerful property and event system, and supports writing client-side code in Python.

 This module builds on the app module, implementing the :class:`Widget <flexx.ui.Widget>` class based on the